willemjez/ion-old/doc/gitian-building.md

 **Note**: When sudo asks for a password, enter the password for the user *debian* not for *root*.

 Clone the git repositories for ion and Gitian.
+(Rename existing folder).

 ```bash
 git clone https://github.com/devrandom/gitian-builder.git